TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 description: An overview of A/B testing and use cases, and implementation options.
 ---

+Due to the key advantages discussed in the previous section, our solution - Test Lab - takes the A/B testing approach to optimizing applications.
+In this section, we will walk through a more detailed introduction to A/B testing, its key use cases, and implementation options.

 ---

 ## Small changes can have a big impact